Disparities in Child Passenger Safety

 Quinlan, K. P., Holden, J., & Kresnow, M.J.
 (2007).
 Providing car seat checks with well-child visits at an urban health center: a pilot study.
 Injury Prevention: Journal of the International Society for Child and Adolescent Injury Prevention, 13, 352–354. http://doi.org/10.1136/ip.2006.015099

-To view this infographic on the web, visit: http://www.ChildrensSafetyNetwork.org/infographics/cps-disparities
+To view this infographic on the web, visit: https://www.childrenssafetynetwork.org/infographics/disparities-child-passenger-safety

 [*] Children are defined as <15, toddlers are defined as 1 through 4, and infants are defined as <1 year